-For each of the ten areas of emergency response listed previously, the Guidelines describe the procedures for effectively utilizing ShakeMaps for post-earthquake response by discussing the typical users and needs, the potential data resources, and the potential models or data analysis procedures.
-Examples, real or hypothetical, are included to illustrate the concepts.
-The remainder of this paper summarizes the information contained in the Guidelines for one of the ten areas of emergency response - damaged buildings and safety inspections.
+For each of the ten areas of post-earthquake response listed previously, the Guidelines describe the procedures for effectively utilizing ShakeMaps for post-earthquake response by discussing the typical users and needs, the potential data resources, and the potential models or data analysis procedures.
+Examples, real and hypothetical, are included to illustrate the concepts.
+The remainder of this paper summarizes the information contained in the Guidelines for one of the ten areas of post-earthquake response - damaged buildings and safety inspections.